fardenti/bookmark_manager_new/README.md

 As a user
 So I can remove my bookmark from Bookmark Manager
 I want to delete a bookmark

+As a user
+So I can fix an incorrect bookmark from Bookmark Manager I want to update a bookmark
 ```

 1. Connect to psql